vidispine/hull/hull/doc/setup.md

 - from the HULL library chart you included, you need to copy the file named `hull.yaml` from the HULL charts root folder to your parent charts `/templates` folder.

-  **This is required to have the HULL library functions render the objects specified under the key `hull.objects` in the parent chart!
+  ⚠️**This is required to have the HULL library functions render the objects specified under the key `hull.objects` in the parent chart!
 As of this moment Helm only considers files in the parent charts `/templates` folder for rendering.
-Consider adding this step to your build pipeline when creating releases of your Helm chart which include HULL.**
+Consider adding this step to your build pipeline when creating releases of your Helm chart which include HULL.**⚠️

 If these preliminary steps have been taken you can start using the HULL chart to render Kubernetes objects from your Helm chart.